H0JLuk/sniper/README.md

 sniper
 ======

-A simple websocket sniper game written in typescript (no libs).
+A simple sniper game written in typescript with websocket (no libs).